Doing good for birds and People too!

 |

 The Sad News~HPAIPictured above is a juvenile eagle that died from highly pathogenic avian influenza, (HPAI) and had to be tested to confirm our diagnosis.
 HPAI is showing up in both Clallam and Jefferson counties.
 Highly pathogenic means very contagious to other birds, like chickens, and it has been 100% fatal to raptors.
 Cindy Daily (pictured above) doing the test in the field so as to avoid bringing this virus to our Center and exposing the birds that are in care.
 Waterfowl can carry this virus and then be preyed on naturally by birds like this young eagle who then contracts the virus and dies within about 24 hours.
+In the other photo, you see Joseph removing cackling geese from a retention pond to remove infected birds from the field.
 If you see a bird with neurological signs like seizures, vomiting. lack of coordination, or death you can call us for further instruction.
 At this time the WDFW is recommending a dead bird be double bagged and disposed of in the trash or at the dump.
 Be sure to wear gloves and a mask, and wash your clothes and self immediately afterwards.
 Although risk to humans is low you should always protect yourself.

 For more information- agr.wa.gov/birdflu wdfw.wa.gov/bird-flu |